couchbaselabs/OpenID_connect_tutorial/README.md

  1 same network workshop2 will be used across all the docker containers.

+ In addition, a CBLite Java (folder CBLite_code) project will be run on the host machine to simulate a CBLite client (App code).

 ### Deploying Keycloak (KC)

 <code>docker run -p "8080:8080" --name keycloak --network workshop2  -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=password jboss/keycloak</code>